suffolklibraries/lgc/content/collections/events/participate-leiston.md

   - singing
 booking_link: 'https://brittenpearsarts.org/take-part/adults/skylarks'
 ---
-Skylarks is a fun and friendly singing group for people living with Parkinson’s and their companions
+Relaxed and fun music and heritage workshops for adults in Leiston